ytsaurus/ytsaurus/yt/documentation/en/_includes/user-guide/data-processing/operations/merge.md

 The Merge operation merges input tables into one.
 The output is a table whose set of rows is equal to all the rows of the original tables merged together.
 The `mode` option determines how the merge is performed:

-* `mode = unordered` — onlty merge lists of input table chunks.
+* `mode = unordered` — only merge lists of input table chunks.
 This the default merge mode.
 * `mode = sorted` — merges the input tables while maintaining sorting.
 The columns based on which the output table is sorted are determined by the `merge_by` option.
 * `mode = ordered` — keeps the order of the chunks from the input table list.
 Meaning if `T1 = (A1, A2), T2 = (B1, B2, B3)`, then `Merge(T1, T2) = (A1, A2, B1, B2, B3)`.